-Impacts Questic Impacts Questionnaire Impact Indicator Result Justification/Mitigation Equality and Inclusion G The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime Health G The police and crime plan recognises that being a victim of crime can adversely impact on physical and mental health.
+Impacts Questionnaire Impact Indicator Result Equality and Inclusion G The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that some communities are disproportionaletly victims of some types of crime The police and crime plan recognises that being a victim of crime can adversely impact on physical and mental health.
 The plan also recognises that Mental health can be a driver of police demand and anti-social behaviour.
 The police and crime plan recognises that being a victim of crime can adversely impact on physical and mental health.
 The plan also recognises that Mental health can be a driver of police demand and anti-social behaviour.
-The police demand and anti-social behaviour.
-The police and crime plan includes the provision of healthcareservices for people in police custody as well as taking a lead role in access to drugs and alcohol services across GM Resilience and Adaptation G The Standing Together - Police and crime plan sets out its priorities for public safety.
+The police and crime plan includes the provision of healthcareservices for people in police custody as well as taking a lead role in access to drugs and alcohol services across GM Health G Resilience and Adaptation G The Standing Together - Police and crime plan sets out its priorities for public safety.
 The refreshed plan maintains the three priorities but has a greater emphasis on the support for victims of crime The Standing Together - Police and crime plan prioritiy for Keeping epopel safe an supporting victims sets out how victims will be supported and the services in place for them.
 The plan recognises how crime adversely imacts vulnerably people The Standing Together - Police and crime plan sets out its priorities for public safety.
 The refreshed plan maintains the three priorities but has a greater emphasis on the support for victims of crime Safety on public transport and road safety and idnetified as key work streams in the plan Housing Economy Mobility and Connectivity G safety on public transport is a deterrent to its use.
 The plan promotes safety on public transport by better connecting the journey to other modes of transport. safety on public transport is a deterrent to its use.
 The plan promotes safety on public transport by better connecting the journey to other modes of transport.
-Carbon, Nature and Environment Consumption and G The environmental impact of th eimplementation of th eplan will be a key consideration in the approach to problem solving and implementation of the plan, eg - vehicle fleet, police Production Contribution to achieving GM Carbon Neutral 2038 - Further Assessment(s): Equalities Impact Assessment and Carbon Assessment Positive impacts overall, whether long or short term.
-Mix of positive and negative impacts.
-Trade- offs to consider.Mostly negative, with at least one positive aspect.Negative impacts overall.Negative impacts.Trade-offs to consider.Negative impacts overall.
+Carbon, Nature and Environment G The environmental impact of th eimplementation of th eplan will be a key consideration in the approach to problem solving and implementation of the plan, eg - vehicle fleet, police Consumption and Production Contribution to achievin GM Carbon Neutral 2038 - Further Assessment(s): Equalities Impact Assessment and Carbon Assessment Positive impacts overall, whether long or short term.
+Mix of positive and Mostly negative, with at least one positive aspect. offs to consider.
+Trade-offs to consider.
+Negative impacts overall.